Who are The Press baseball player, coach and team of the year?

 He ran onto the field to play second base and never went back.

 A four-year varsity player, Weingartner led the Hermits to the Cape-Atlantic League, Joe Hartmann Diamond Classic and South Jersey Non-Public A titles this season.
-The senior shortstop/closer batted .457 with seven home runs, 31 RBIs and an .864 slugging percentage.
-On the mound, Weingartner had a 1.68 ERA.
+The senior shortstop/closer batted .457 with seven home runs, 31 RBIs, an .864 slugging percentage and a 1.68 ERA.
 He is The Press Player of the Year.

 People are also reading…